Be Smart with Your Smartphone: Law Enforcement Use of Personal Devices

 In my book, the risk that you might have to disclose the contents of your phone to a crafty defense attorney or to some newspaper reporter outweighs the benefits.

 If you MUST use your phone for work-related business, make sure you follow your agency’s policy.
-It might be worth a visit with your supervisor to determine whether your messages could be subject to disclosure. keep your messages professional.
-Don’t type anything you wouldn’t want printed on the front page of the newspaper.
+It might be worth a visit with your supervisor to determine whether your messages could be subject to disclosure.
+Keep your messages professional.
+Don’t type anything you wouldn’t want to be printed on the front page of the newspaper.

 Smartphones are a great resource and a powerful tool.
 But, if you can avoid it, don’t use your personal phone to conduct work-related business.